zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 The preparation required depends on how you want to run this workshop.

 - If you are using the Oracle free tier, then you can skip steps 3, 4, and 5 below.
-- If you are using a paid account provided by your organization, the preparation required depends on the permissions that you have in your organization's tenancy.
+- If you are using a paid account, the preparation required depends on the permissions that you have in your tenancy.
 If you are a member of the tenancy's `Administrators` group, then you can skip steps 3, 4, and 5 below.
-If you are a regular user, then you need to enlist the help of a tenancy administrator to complete steps 2, 3, 4, and 5 below.
+If you are a regular user, then you need to enlist the help of a tenancy administrator in your organization to complete steps 2, 3, 4, and 5 below.
-- If you using an Oracle-provided environment, you can skip all of the steps below, except for STEP 7 (Verify the setup).
+- If you are using an Oracle-provided environment, you can skip all of the steps below, except for STEP 7 (Verify the setup).
 Your Oracle-provided environment already has the resources and permissions set up for you.

 Estimated Lab Time: 15 minutes